The Big Feastival, Kingham, The Cotswolds (August)

 - Looking for a gift?
 Check out our guide to the Best Gifts For Cheese Lovers

-Most people opt for glamping at the festival but if you don’t fancy that, nearby alternatives include:
+Most people opt for glamping at the festival but if you don’t fancy that there are holiday cottages in Kingham including:

 They tell me that as much as they love dogs, things would get a little chaotic if every man and his dog came along.
 So they’ve decided the men (and women and children) can come but the dogs must stay at home.
 Guide and assistance dogs are, of course, welcome.

 The Big Feastival site is on Alex James’ farm near Kingham, Oxfordshire, OX7 6UJ